-February 28, 2019 Refuge Comment Submitted to ACE & Ecology
+February 28, 2019, Refuge Comment Submitted to ACE & Ecology

-March 5, 2019 Refuge Comment Submitted to Clallam County
+March 5, 2019, Refuge Comment Submitted to Clallam County

 Assertion: “…the scientific-basis of the USFWS determination regarding impacts from human disturbance and farm activities associated with the Tribe’s project remains unclear.”
 “We firmly believe that local positions are not scientifically-based but are political and even personal based.”

-Response: Appendix A of the comment letter provided to Clallam County in April, 2018 (and referenced in our most recent comments) addressed impacts to Refuge wildlife and habitats from disturbance.
+Response: Appendix A of the comment letter provided to Clallam County in April 2018 (and referenced in our most recent comments) addressed impacts to Refuge wildlife and habitats from disturbance.
 These cited Refuge-specific data (provided to the Tribe by request in June 2018) and scientific references regarding the impacts of aquaculture and species-specific life history needs.
 Additional references were used to assess the validity of the conclusions regarding shellfish aquaculture and bird interactions stated in the most recent permit applications (see below), as well as effects associated with new information on the primary access point and human disturbance.

-The Tribes most recent permit submittals include a report regarding shellfish aquaculture and bird interactions (Confluence Report) which concludes that “the scientific record does not support a conclusion that shellfish farming negatively impacts bird use of estuaries,” and that “there may be a net benefit or neutral effect to birds that use Dungeness Bay.”
-This conclusion relies on outdated information (instead of refuge-specific wildlife use data), invalid comparisons, mischaracterizations and factual errors; and does not adequately address non-boat-based human disturbance.
+The Tribe’s most recent permit submittals include a report regarding shellfish aquaculture and bird interactions (Confluence report) which concludes that “the scientific record does not support a conclusion that shellfish farming negatively impacts bird use of estuaries,” and that “there may be a net benefit or neutral effect to birds that use Dungeness Bay.”
+This conclusion relies on outdated information (instead of Refuge-specific wildlife use data), invalid comparisons, mischaracterizations, and factual errors, and does not adequately address non-boat-based human disturbance.

-Invalid comparisons and mischaracterizations provided in the report include:
+Invalid comparisons and mischaracterizations provided in the Confluence report include:

 A statement implying that “waterfowl in the bay are somewhat habituated to the current level of human disturbance” and that any energetic costs associated with proposed project “are less than significant.”
-The project area is managed with a public use closure for 9 months during the highest use period for wildlife.
+The project area is managed with a public use closure for nine months during the highest use period for wildlife.
 Access associated with this project would represent a very different level of disturbance than the current closure provides.

 The characterization of results from the Kelly et al (1996) study are misleading.
-This paper showed that Western Sandpiper and Dunlin significantly avoid aquaculture plots.
+This paper showed that Western sandpiper and dunlin significantly avoid aquaculture plots.
 These two species are the most abundant shorebirds on the Refuge.
-Avoidance of high use areas will impact Refuge purpose.
+Avoidance of high use areas will impact Refuge purposes.

-The report states that “Stillman et al’s (2015) observations in Humboldt Bay suggest that even 300+ acres of aquaculture activity may be having minimal or no impact on Brant” is misleading since the paper did not address aquaculture, and the majority of Brant and eelgrass are located in the South Bay (Moore et al 2004) while all aquaculture was located in the northern portion of the bay.
+The Confluence report states that “Stillman et al’s (2015) observations in Humboldt Bay suggest that even 300+ acres of aquaculture activity may be having minimal or no impact on Brant” which is misleading since Stillman et al did not address aquaculture, and the majority of brant and eelgrass are located in the South Bay (Moore et al 2004) while all aquaculture was located in the northern portion of the bay.

-The comparison of Brant use and conditions in Humboldt Bay, Willapa Bay, and/or Samish/Padilla/Fidalgo bay complex vs Dungeness Bay is inaccurate.
-Many studies have shown that Brant abundance is limited by the amount of eelgrass available since they forage almost exclusively on eelgrass.
-These areas provide at least 2-4 times the amount of eelgrass than Dungeness Bay (Scripps 2012, Wilson and Atkinson 1995), providing more opportunity for Brant to find alternate locations to feed when disturbed.
+The comparison of brant use and conditions in Humboldt Bay, Willapa Bay, and/or Samish/Padilla/Fidalgo Bay Complex vs Dungeness Bay is inaccurate.
+Many studies have shown that brant abundance is limited by the amount of eelgrass available since they forage almost exclusively on eelgrass.
+These areas provide at least 2–4 times the amount of eelgrass as Dungeness Bay (Scripps 2012, Wilson and Atkinson 1995), providing more opportunity for brant to find alternate locations to feed when disturbed.

-Current brant use is 2,700 brant/day, not 600-1,700 brant/day from the 90’s
+Current brant use is 2,700 brant/day, not 600–1,700 brant/day from the 90’s.

-Surveys in 1987, 2016 and 2018 revealed that a low abundance of eelgrass does exist in the revised active portion of the project area and therefore cannot be “naturally absent.”
+Surveys in 1987, 2016, and 2018 revealed that a low abundance of eelgrass does exist in the revised active portion of the project area and therefore cannot be “naturally absent.”

-A study specific to large-bodied birds (e.g., gull, cormorant and goose species; Rensel 2003) is incorrectly used to describe distribution and abundance of shorebird use in the bay
+A study specific to large-bodied birds (e.g., gull, cormorant, and goose species; Rensel 2003) is incorrectly used to describe distribution and abundance of shorebird use in the bay.